BIGDADDY5802/s3-to-sns-notification/README.md

 ### Step 1: Create an S3 Bucket

 1. Go to your AWS Console and search S3 then select S3.

 ![](/attachments/select-s3.png)

 2. Click create Bucket.

 ![](/attachments/create-bucket.png)

 3. Give bucket a unique name as buckets require global uniqueness.<s3snslambda-project>

 4. Make sure you know the region you are in, (us-east-1)

 5. Go to the bottom of the screen and create bucket.

 ![](/attachments/create-bucket.png)

 ### Step 2: Create an SNS Topic

 1. In your AWS Console search SNS and select Simple Notification Service.
             (open link in new tab by right clicking and selecting open link in new tab)

 2. Click Topics in the left pane of screen.

 ![](/attachments/select-topic.png)

 3. Create Topic.

 ![](/attachments/create-topic.png)

 4. Select Standard Topic.

 ![](/attachments/select-standard.png)

 5. Enter a name for the Topic (e.g., s3-email-notification)

 ![](/attachments/name-topic.png)

 6. Create topic.

 ![](/attachments/create-topic.png)

 7. Copy the Arn for SNS as you will need this later.
         (arn:)

 ### Step 3: Create Subscription (Email)

 1. Click Create Subscription.

 ![](/attachments/create-subscription.png)

 2. Select Protocol <email>

 ![](/attachments/select-protocol.png)

 3. Make your email the endpoint.

 4. Create Subscription.

 ![](/attachments/create-subscription.png)

 5. Check your email to confirm subscription. (check spam if you don't see it)

 ### Step 4: Create a Lambda Function

 1. Search Lambda in the search bar and select Lambda.

 ![](/attachments/select-lambda.png)

 2. Select Create Function.

 ![](/attachments/create-function.png)

 3. Author from Scratch.

 ![](/attachments/a-f-s.png)

 4. Name Function S3toSNSLambda.

 5. Runtime Select Pyhton 3.?

 6. Expand "Change Default Execution Role under permissions."
         Choose "Create a new role with basic Lambda Permissions."

 ![](/attachments/lamda-config.png)

 7. Click Create Function

 ![](/attachments/create-function.png)
 ### Step 5: Add Code to Lambda

 1. Open the Lambda Function.

 2. Scroll down to Code Source.

 3. Replace Default Code with:

-'''
+'''python
 import json
 import boto3
 import os